-Berlin is defenitely one of the coolest capitals in Europe.
+Berlin is definitely one of the coolest capitals in Europe.
 Reasonable prices, laidback people and a very large range of activities.
-But (fortunately) there are also plenty of other cities in Europe which share these great features.
-One of these cities is Prague, which you can reach within a few hours.
+But fortunately there are also plenty of other cities in Europe which share some of these great features.
+A city in Europe which everybody should visit at least once in his life is Prague.

-Because of its rich history, there are many interesting attractions to be found in Prague.
-Below we made a small list of great things you can visit in the capital of Czech, but keep in mind that there is a lot more to see besides that:
+Prague has a very rich history as you could read in the comparison with Berlin above.
+The direct consequence of this is that the city has many interesting landmarks and attractions to enjoy.
+Below we made a small list of great attractions you can visit in the capital of Czech, but keep in mind that there is a lot more to see besides that:

 Vyšehrad: Basilica of St Peter and St Paul

 One of the parts of Prague that I loved the most was the area around Vyšehrad.
 The word Vyšehrad means castle in Czech and this castle is located Southeast of the center.
-Because it is a bit out of town there are less tourists around Vyšehrad and even during the summer there is so much space here that it will never be too crowded.
+Because it is a bit out of town there are less tourists around Vyšehrad and even during the summer there is so much space here that it will not get too crowded.
 This made it much more comfortable to enjoy the different sights.
-Vyšehrad is located directly at the Vltava river and therefore you can make some nice photos (see some of my photos at the bottom of this article).
-On the property of Vyšehrad you can find the very stunning Basilica of St Peter and St Paul Vyšehrad Cemetery is nearby.
+Vyšehrad is located directly at the Vltava river and on the property of Vyšehrad you can find the very stunning Basilica of St Peter.

 Around Vyšehrad you can find a large citypark where you can enjoy the sun or have a nice picknick with some friends.
 In total you can find 41 different attractions at Vyšehrad in Prague.
-On the bottom of this article you can find a map of the park and attractions in this part of the city.
+On the image below you can find a map of the park and attractions in this part of the city.

 Old Town Square